-Midfielder Woodhouse signed for City in May 2005, the club he supported as a Driffield youngster.
-He signed a two year deal and was briefly made first team captain, but he failed to impress on the pitch and by the folloiwng January he had moved on to Grimsby Town.
+Midfielder Curtis Woodhouse signed for City in May 2005, the club he supported as a Driffield youngster.
+He signed a two year deal and was briefly made first team captain but failed to impress on the pitch and by the following January he had moved on to Grimsby Town.

-After spending his early teenage years at York City, Woodhosue switched to Sheffield United at 16 and made his first team debut for the Blades in 1987.
-He became a first team regular at Bramall Lane and in 2001 Woodhosue switched to Birmingham City for a £1m fee.
-His two years at St Andrews were mixed and in 2003 he movedon to Peterborough United, prior to his spell at Hull City.
+After spending his early teenage years at York City, Curtis Woodhouse switched to Sheffield United at 16 and made his first team debut for the Blades against Crewe Alexandra in November 1997.
+At the start of the 1998/99 season he became a first team regular at Bramall Lane and kept that role for two and half seasons, compiling six goals in 122 senior appearances.

 Date/Place of Birth: 17 April 1980, Beverley